hwayne/learntla-v2/docs/core/index.rst

 * `Video Course`_: I've not watched this so can't speak to its quality, but some people I know really enjoy it.

+See also `other_resources` for a larger list of other learning material.

 .. toctree::
   :maxdepth: 2
   :hidden: